Malassezia Yeast on Scalp: How to Reduce it?

 What Causes Malassezia Yeast on Scalp to Grow?

 Now the question arises: what causes Malassezia yeast to grow?
-There are various factors that often come together to give you an oily, flaky, itchy scalp
+There are various factors that often come together to give you an oily, flaky, itchy scalp.

-• The sebaceous glands on our skin are responsible for producing just enough sebum (natural oil) to keep our skin moist.
+The sebaceous glands on our skin are responsible for producing just enough sebum (natural oil) to keep our skin moist.
+However, sometimes, these glands start producing excess sebum.

-• So, when there is excess sebum on the scalp, it provides an environment for the yeast to grow faster.
+Malassezia yeast feeds on the fatty acids found in sebum.
+So, when there is excess sebum on the scalp, it provides an environment for the yeast to grow faster.

 Spoken plainly, an oily scalp is a buffet for the yeast on your scalp.
-Sometimes, the sebaceous glands start producing excess sebum due to genetics, while other times, external factors can trigger its production, such as:

 Some External Factors That Trigger Malassezia Yeast Production